dnimmo/elm-no-message-mapping-poc/README.md

 ### Main.handleUrlChange

 As the name suggests, this function handles changes to the URL.
 The URL is parsed into a `Route`, and the state is updated depending on the Route in question.
 In the case of the `Home` Route, this redirects to the `Dashboard` Route if there's a user logged in already.

-### Page.Account.update

-This function returns an updated `Account.Model`, a `Cmd Account.Msg`, and a `Maybe User`.
-The `Maybe User` is used to flag any updates to the logged in User that happen whilst the User is in the `Account` page.
-If this function returns `Just User`, then the User stored in `Main.Model` is replaced.
-Otherwise, the User that was already in `Main.Model` is retained.